 PUBLIC REASSURANCE AND PRECAUTIONS

 The public should be assured that council monitors, treats and manages its lakes to deal with this naturally occurring algae.
 Council officers routinely inspects the water quality of the lakes, particularly in areas where council watersports activities are undertaken.
 In these locations council officers carryout daily Risk Assessments throughout the summer months, and where required take all necessary measures to ensure public safety.
-At present the presence of blue-green algae at the lakes is minimal, posing no significant risk.
+Blue-green algal blooms are more prevalent during times of warm weather and in areas of lakes without much water movement i.e. around the edge.

 Members of the public using council’s lakes are advised to be aware of the general dangers of blue-green algae, and to be vigilant especially when visiting with animals.